brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [instant enemy](advanced/spell_dir/instantEnemy#_instant-enemy)_ (_Advanced Player's Guide_
+Craft Magic Arms and Armor, _ [instant enemy](advanced/spell_dir/instantEnemy#_instant-enemy)_ (_Advanced Player's Guide_)

 Dispelling

 **Price** +1 bonus; **Aura** strong abjuration; **CL** 10th; **Weight** —

-A _dispelling _weapon functions like a _spell storing _weapon, but it may only store _ [dispel magic](spell_dir/dispelMagic#_dispel-magic_; however, the caster level check to dispel gains an additional bonus equal to the weapon's enhancement bonus.
+A _dispelling _weapon functions like a _spell storing _weapon, but it may only store _ [dispel magic](spells/dispelMagic#_dispel-magic)_; however, the caster level check to dispel gains an additional bonus equal to the weapon's enhancement bonus.
 This bonus also applies to a magus's dispelling strike arcana or a barbarian's spell sunder or sunder enchantment combat maneuver check.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic, _creator must be a caster of at least 10th level
+Craft Magic Arms and Armor, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic), _creator must be a caster of at least 10th level

 Dispelling Burst

 **Price** +2 bonus; **Aura** strong abjuration; **CL** 12th; **Weight** —

-A _dispelling burst _weapon functions like a _dispelling _weapon but may store _ [dispel magic](spell_dir/dispelMagic#_dispel-magic_ or _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater)_.
+A _dispelling burst _weapon functions like a _dispelling _weapon but may store _ [dispel magic](spells/dispelMagic#_dispel-magic)_ or _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater)_.
 In addition, these spells can be discharged as a free action when the wielder of a _dispelling burst _weapon confirms a critical hit.
-When the wielder does so, the bonus to the check made to dispel (including from dispelling strike, spell sunder, or sunder enchantment) increases by an amount equal to the weapon's enhancement bonus or the weapon's critical multiplier (whichever is higher.
+When the wielder does so, the bonus to the check made to dispel (including from dispelling strike, spell sunder, or sunder enchantment) increases by an amount equal to the weapon's enhancement bonus or the weapon's critical multiplier (whichever is higher).

-If a _dispelling burst _weapon confirms a critical hit while it is not currently storing a _ [dispel magic](spell_dir/dispelMagic#_dispel-magic _or _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater) _spell, yet if the wielder has either spell prepared (or is a spontaneous caster able to cast either spell, she may cast either spell into the weapon as a swift action and then immediately discharge it into the target as a free action.
+If a _dispelling burst _weapon confirms a critical hit while it is not currently storing a _ [dispel magic](spells/dispelMagic#_dispel-magic) _or _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater) _spell, yet if the wielder has either spell prepared (or is a spontaneous caster able to cast either spell), she may cast either spell into the weapon as a swift action and then immediately discharge it into the target as a free action.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater, _creator must be a caster of at least 12th level
+Craft Magic Arms and Armor, _ [greater dispel magic](spells/dispelMagic#_dispel-magic-greater), _creator must be a caster of at least 12th level

 Disruption